Sing Smarter: 10 Great Ways to Teach Yourself to Sing

 But if you had any trouble with the exercises, go back and try them again.

-So figure out what’s working for you and continue practicing the exercises daily.
+So, figure out what’s working for you and practice the exercises daily.

 And if you’re looking to teach yourself to sing, check out my complete online singing course, Master Your Voice.